-There were no changes in our internal control over financial reporting, identified in connection with the evaluation of such internal control that occurred during the current year that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in our internal control over financial reporting that occurred during the year ended December 31, 2017 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

 Item 16.
 [RESERVED]